YeraaKz/Social-Media-API/README.md

 2. Configure the database:

-  Create a MySQL database for the application.
+  Create a PostgreSQL database for the application.
   Update the database connection details in the application.properties file located in the src/main/resources directory

 3. Build the application: